Updated: May 8, 2025

 - Periodic air pollution which can impact health and outdoor activities.

-- Adjusting to societal norms, hierarchical structures, and cultural expectations may be challenging for Americans and could be a bit of a culture shock at first
+- Adjusting to societal norms, hierarchical structures, and cultural expectations may be challenging for Americans.

-- Residency process can be challenging because long-term visas can be harder to obtain if you’re not teaching, studying, or employed by a South Korean company
+- Long-term visas can be harder to obtain if you’re not teaching, studying, or employed by a South Korean company.

 How can Americans move to South Korea?